skogsgren/spotlight/README.md

 to a crawl, and eats up all of my RAM.
 Perhaps this could be offloaded to a text file instead, somehow.
 Or perhaps there is simply a more efficient way to do it.

+Additionally the code could be further simplified in the part that deals with all of the different soups.
+Currently I have defined several distinct soups (`peasoup` and `chefsoup`) that originally were simpler because those were the only ones required (so it made sense to have them defined at the point where the `request` function was).
+However when I added the embedded class functionality I also needed to have the raw soup as input for the `extract_text` function, which eliminated this supposed simplicity.
+However seeing that the functionality would not change in either case I decided to simply leave it in.